See the Stunning Colours of our Sedum

 New modular or sedum green trays for Sedum Roofs the S-Pod - What is it?

-A modular Sedum System, or S-Pod for short, is a new method of laying Sedum on your roof our outbuildings.
+A modular Sedum System, or S-Pod for short, is a new method of laying Sedum on your roof or outbuildings.
 The sedum is grown in small pockets moulded into a sedum tray.
 There is no need to lay a drainage layer or substrate as this is all included in the module.
 Simply waterproof your surface and lay the pods on.
-Full instructions can be given or Sedum Green Roof can lay the roof for you.
-Sedum Green Roof can supply full Installation Services and Maintenance packages if required.
+Full instructions can be given.

 Specifications for the Modular S.Pod Sedum Green Tray System